-- 1.5.6 Accordingly, the purpose of this Planning Statement is to provide an assessment of the Proposed Development in the context of relevant national and local planning and energy policies and other material considerations.
-As such it is important to establish: - > Is the development as proposed consistent with the Development Plan policies; - If not, are there material considerations that determine a decision should be made contrary to the Development Plan?
-Or do material matters further support the position that the Proposed Development should be approved? - 1.5.7 In answering these questions consideration is given to whether: - > the proposal is in the national interest; - > there is an identifiable need for the Proposed Development; - > the proposal contributes positively to national or local policy priorities; and - > the environmental effects of the Proposed Development would be acceptable when considered against the Development Plan policy framework and material considerations. - 1.5.8 The planning application is supported by an Environmental Assessment Report (EA Report) which examines the environmental effects of the Proposed Development.
-A Design and Access Statement (DAS) has also been prepared to support the application.
+1.4.5 Accordingly, the purpose of this Planning Statement is to provide an assessment of the Proposed Development in the context of relevant national and local planning and energy policies and other material considerations.
+As such, it is important to establish:

-1.6 Key Facts
+- > Is the development as proposed in accordance with the Development Plan policies?; - If not, are there material considerations that determine a decision should be made contrary to the Development Plan?
+Or do material matters further support the position that the Proposed Development should be approved? - 1.4.6 In answering these questions consideration is given to whether: - > the proposal is in the national interest; - > there is an identifiable need for the Proposed Development; - > the proposal contributes positively to national or local policy priorities; and - > the environmental effects of the Proposed Development would be acceptable when considered against the Development Plan policy framework and material considerations. - 1.4.7 The planning application is supported by an Environmental Appraisal Report (EA Report) which examines the environmental effects of the Proposed Development.

-1.6.1 Key facts relevant to this application are:
+1.5 Key Facts

-- The Proposed Development is identified as a National Development (ND) under the provisions of National Planning Framework 4 (NPF4) ND3 under the class of development noted at (c) as ""new and/or upgraded infrastructure directly supporting on and offshore high voltage electricity lines, cables and interconnectors including converter stations, switching stations and substations". - The Proposed Development is for a critical expansion of the transmission network to enable renewable connections and transmission of energy to the wider GB network.
+- 1.5.1 Key facts relevant to this application are: - The Proposed Development is required to enable the construction of the proposed Cambushinnie 400 kV substation which has been identified as a National Development (ND) under the provisions of NPF4, ND3 under the class of development noted at (c) as ""new and/or upgraded infrastructure directly supporting on and offshore high voltage electricity lines, cables and interconnectors including converter stations, switching stations and substations". - The Proposed Development will facilitate the construction of a key component of a critical expansion of the transmission network to enable renewable connections and transmission of energy to the wider GB network.
 ND3 supports renewable electricity generation, repowering, and expansion of the electricity grid.
 The Socio-economic assessments as part of a wider 'needs case' form an integral part of the justification for development of Scotland's 'Strategic Renewable Electricity Generation and Transmission Infrastructure.'
-As noted, this infrastructure is designated as a National Development and explicitly supported by NPF4 under the provisions set out in Policy 11(a)(ii) (Energy). - > The Statement of Need for the Proposed Development as contained in NPF4 is as follows:
+As noted, this infrastructure is required to construct the Cambushinnie 400 kV substation which designated as a National Development and explicitly supported by NPF4 under the provisions set out in Policy 11(a)(ii) (Energy). - > The Statement of Need for the Proposed Development as contained in NPF4 is as follows: